Ky-Ng/doing-the-thing/docs/notes/papers/interpretability/Neo_et_al_2024.md

 3. Use GPT-4 to generate explanations for activity patterns of these attention heads
 4. Evaluate response quality by using GPT-4 zero shot classifier for head activity on a new prompt

-## Identifying Next-token Neurons and MLP Interpretability
+## Section 4.1: Identifying Next-token Neurons and MLP Interpretability

 ### MLP Architecture
 ??? example "MLP Algorithm"